-Dick's Sporting Goods delivers record earnings, sales as coronavirus fuels home-fitness boom
+Dick's Sporting Goods delivers record sales in coronavirus home-fitness boom

 Continue Reading Below

 The Coraopolis, Penn.-based sporting goods retailer earned $276.8 million, or an adjusted $3.21 per share, recouping $28 million of inventory write-downs recorded in the first quarter.
-Net sales rose 20% year over year to $2.71 billion.
+Net sales rose 20% from a year earlier to $2.71 billion.

 The results outpaced the adjusted earnings of $1.30 per share and revenue of $2.46 billion that Wall Street analysts surveyed by Refinitiv were expecting.